Lawrence VanDyke: McDougall v. County of Ventura

-2022 beauty pageant case
+Anita Green v.
+Miss United States of America

-VanDyke held in a court case that beauty pageant companies may exclude trans women as part of their freedom of speech rights.
+In November 2022, VanDyke held in Anita Green v.
+Miss United States of America that beauty pageant companies may exclude trans women as part of their freedom of speech rights.
 In this case, he wrote, "It is commonly understood that beauty pageants are generally designed to express the 'ideal vision of American womanhood'."

 United States v.
 Idaho

 On September 28, 2023, VanDyke upheld Idaho's abortion law despite its lack of exceptions for medical emergencies.
-On November 13, 2023, the 9th circuit, en banc, voted 7–4 to temporarily block Idaho's abortion ban due to its lack of exceptions for medical emergencies.
+On November 13, 2023, the 9th circuit, en banc, voted 7–4 to temporarily block the state abortion ban due to its lack of exceptions for medical emergencies.
 On January 5, 2024, the Supreme Court said it would take up the case and dissolved the 9th circuit's temporary injunction.
 On June 27, 2024, the Supreme Court dismissed the case on the grounds that its review would be premature, reinstated the injunction, and returned the case to the 9th circuit to decide the case on the merits.

 Duncan v.
 Bonta

 Dissent video released by Lawrence VanDyke in relation to Duncan v.
 Bonta.

 In Duncan v.
-Bonta, a challenge to a California law that limits gun magazine capacity to 10 bullets.
-The en banc panel upheld the law, and VanDyke accused the majority of "distrust[ing] gun owners and think[ing] the Second Amendment is a vestigial organ of their living constitution".
+Bonta, a California law that limits gun magazine capacity to 10 bullets was challenged.
+In November 2021, the en banc panel upheld the law, and VanDyke accused the majority of "distrust[ing] gun owners and think[ing] the Second Amendment is a vestigial organ of their living constitution".

-VanDyke concluded his dissent for Duncan V. Bonta by saying that the ruling means that "at most, you might get to possess one janky handgun and 2.2 rounds of ammunition, and only in your home under lock and key."
+VanDyke dissented and concluded his opinion by saying that the ruling means that "at most, you might get to possess one janky Handgun and 2.2 rounds of ammunition, and only in your home under lock and key."

 VanDyke later went on to record a video dissent to more easily show, as well as state, the reasoning for his dissent, with a focus on the insistence of the state that magazines were not an 'arm' protected by the Second Amendment and instead were an 'accessory' due to them being a part of a firearm that could be changed.
 He went on to show how that reasoning/logic by the state could be used to effectively ban any 'protected arm' they wished as the vast majority of the parts that make up any modern firearm could then be classified as an 'accessory' as almost every single part can be changed.